shanthi1999/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

-# 🐞 Creating a CSS-only Circular Progress Bar
+# 🐞 Creating a CSS-Only Circular Progress Bar

 This document details how to create a circular progress bar using only CSS.
-This avoids the need for JavaScript, making it lightweight and efficient.
-The technique relies on cleverly using the `clip-path` property and an `::before` pseudo-element.
+No JavaScript is required!
+This utilizes the `clip-path` property for a clean and efficient solution.

-## Description of the Styling
+**Description of the Styling:**

-This styling creates a circular progress bar that fills dynamically based on a percentage value.
-The progress bar itself is a simple circle, with a portion of it "clipped" away to reveal a background color, creating the effect of a progress indicator.
-The percentage is controlled by a custom property (`--progress`) which can be easily adjusted.
+This technique leverages the `clip-path` property in CSS to create a circular shape.
+We use a background circle as the base, and then a second circle on top that's clipped to reveal only a portion, representing the progress percentage.
+The rotation of the clip is dynamically controlled by the percentage value.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>